 If you use rocks it is a good idea to assemble the rock pile outside the vivarium and glue all the bits together using a suitable silicone sealant.

-This will prevent the rocks colapsing and possibly harming your reptiles.
+This will prevent the rocks from collapsing and possibly harming your reptiles.

 To maintain the correct temperature for the reptiles you can install a thermostat to control the heating equipment.

-A mat stat is intended for use with a heating mat and turns it on and off to reach a desired temperature you selected on the front dial.
+A mat stat is intended for use with a heating mat and turns it on and off to reach the desired temperature you selected on the front dial.

-The lizards will mostly be active during the day so will need exposing to UV light in the form of a UV strip light, select one that emits 5% – 7% UVB.
+The lizards will mostly be active during the day so will need exposure to UV light in the form of a UV strip light, select one that emits 5% – 7% UVB.